 Multiple principles surround the ideas of selecting the right plants and appropriately caring for them.
-The Plant Database can help generate a list of plants that are appropriate for the region, light range, soil, and salt in the area you are looking to plant.
+The Florida Plant Guide is a good resource for plants that are appropriate for the region, light range, soil, and salt in the area you are looking to plant.
 Selecting the right plant for the right place is not just about allowing the plant to thrive, but also about maximizing your natural conditions.

 Our yards and landscaping are not closed systems, and the use of native plants in landscapes is Florida-Friendly and helps preserve the state’s natural resources.
 Increasingly, our native birds, butterflies and wildlife rely on gardeners to replace natural habitat lost to development.
 Native plants provide the food, cover and nesting sites these species so vitally need.